Transurethral resection of the prostate (TURP)

 Transurethral resection of the prostate (TURP) usually takes around 45 minutes to an hour.

-The surgeon will check the anaesthetic’s working.
-Then, they’ll feed a thin telescopic tube up through your urethra (the tube in your penis that carries urine out of your body) into your bladder.
-This gives them a good view of your prostate.
+The surgeon will feed a thin telescopic tube up through your urethra (the tube in your penis that carries urine out of your body) into your bladder.
 Then they’ll put in an electrically heated wire loop.
 They’ll use this to cut out small pieces from the middle of your prostate.
 Your surgeon then uses suction to remove the pieces of prostate from your bladder.
 These are sent to a laboratory for testing.

 What to expect afterwards

-You may need to stay in hospital for up to three nights after you’ve had TURP.
+You may need to stay in hospital for two or three nights after you’ve had TURP.
 You’ll need to rest until the effects of the anaesthetic have worn off.
 You may have some discomfort as the anaesthetic wears off, but you'll be offered pain relief if you need it.

-Your catheter will need to stay in place for up to a week.
-It will drain urine from your bladder into a bag.
+Your catheter will need to stay in place until it can be removed.
+This can be between one day and a week.
+The catheter will drain urine from your bladder into a bag.
 For the first day or so, you’ll have sterile fluid running through the catheter to wash out your bladder and help flush out blood clots.
 When your catheter is taken out, your nurse will check that you can pee normally.
 Not everyone can pee straightaway.
-If you have any problems, you’ll have a new catheter put in for a week or so.
+If you have any problems, you’ll have a new catheter put in for a time.

 After your catheter is taken out, you may notice blood in your urine for a while.
 It may also hurt or burn when you pee.
 You may need to pee more often too.
-These symptoms can come and go while you recover.
-They usually get better in a few days and aren’t normally anything to worry about.
+These symptoms usually get better in a few days and aren’t normally anything to worry about.

 When you’re ready to leave hospital, you’ll need to arrange for someone to drive you home.
 Before you leave, your doctor or nurse will give you some advice about your recovery and information about follow-up appointments.